-If you’ve ever taken a stroll through the woods or in an area with high grasses, you or your pets may have emerged with an unwanted hitchhiker in the form of the vampiric tick.
+If you've ever taken a stroll through the woods or in an area with high grasses, you or your pets may have come out with an unwanted hitchhiker: a tick.
 There are nearly 900 species of ticks around the world.
-We’re willing to bet that you aren’t interested in serving as a host to any of them.
+We are willing to bet that you aren't interested in serving as a host to any of them.

-Ticks undergo a four-part life cycle: egg, six-legged larva, eight-legged nymph, and fully fledged adult.
+Ticks are a part of the arachnid family and undergo a four-part life cycle: egg, six-legged larva, eight-legged nymph, and fully-fledged adult.
 To progress from one stage to the next, ticks require a blood meal.
-Although females can lay thousands of eggs at a time, very few of them reach adulthood.
-The process takes up to three years and most of them die because they cannot find a host for their next meal.
+Although females can lay thousands of eggs at a time, very few reach adulthood.
+The process takes up to three years, and most of them die because they cannot find a host for their next meal.

 Ticks locate their hosts by scent, body heat, and vibrations.
-These arachnids will find well-trodden paths and rest on plants at the edge, waiting for a host.
-Using their third and fourth pairs of legs, the ticks will grasp the plant; their first set of legs will be outstretched and waiting for an animal to pass by.
-This position is called “questing” and it is an effective ambush method.
+They will find well-trodden paths and rest on plants at the edge, waiting for a host to come near.
+The ticks will grasp the plant using their third and fourth pairs of legs; their first set will be outstretched and waiting for a host to pass by.
+This position is called "questing," and it is an effective ambush method.